 Current Research Projects

-The main research theme of our group is the evolution of translation.
-We currently have projects on the evolution of tRNA gene sets and mature tRNA pools, and the evolution of codon usage.
-We are also interested in the lon-term survival of bacteria.
+The main research theme of our group is the evolution of translation in bacteria.
+We currently have projects on the evolution of tRNA gene sets and mature tRNA pools.
+We are also interested in the long-term survival of bacteria under starvation conditions.
+You can also find us on Twitter: @gallie_jenna

 Long-term survival: the evolution of bacteria in starved batch culture